tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/compute/availabilitysets/availabilitysets-delete.md

 ## Response

-Status code: If successful, the operation returns 200 (OK); otherwise 404 (Not Found) will be returned.
+Status code: If successful, the operation returns 200 (OK); otherwise 404 (Not Found) is returned.